-Neural Exploration and Research Laboratory (NERL)
+Neural Exploration & Research Lab (NERL)

-Image of NERL_Tri2.png
+Image of nerl_logo

-Sandia’s Neural Exploration & Research Laboratory enables researchers to explore the boundaries of neural computation.
+The SNL NERL facility enables researchers to explore the boundaries of neural computation.
 The research conducted in the lab evaluates what is possible with neural hardware and software for national security benefit and the advancement of basic research.

 Current areas of NERL research include: